mukhammaddafid/CodingCamp-220925-mukhammad.dafidnoor/README.md

   * Profile

-      See on you bio
+      see on you bio

   * Portofolio

-      Activity and Project
+      activity and Project

   * Message

-      Contact and Feedback
+      contact and Feedback

 *" Main frame "*

   * Home

-      Welcome Message
+     ' Welcome Message '

   * Profile

-      Bio you life and background
+      Bio your life and background

   * Portofolio